thanh8ui/Project2/README.md

 **Source:** Washington State Dept. of Licensing – [Electric Vehicle Population Data](https://catalog.data.gov/dataset/electric-vehicle-population-data)

-We chose the Electric Vehicle Population Data dataset.
+I chose the Electric Vehicle Population Data dataset.
 It was published by the Washington State Department of Licensing, and it provides detailed information on registered electric vehicles in Washington State.
 This data captures a snapshot of EV population that includes one row per vehicle, which totals out of an approximate 159,467 entries, spanning 17 columns total.
 This data is public and is formatted such as CSV and JSON.
 Each row represents an individual record of the vehicle and the columns provide various attributes related to that vehicle.
 These include identifying and geographic details such as the first 10 characters of the Vehicle Identification Number (VIN), city, county, state (always “WA”), postal code, and census tract.
 Vehicle-specific details are also included, such as the model year, make (e.g., TESLA, NISSAN), model name, and electric vehicle type—either Battery Electric Vehicle (BEV) or Plug-in Hybrid Electric Vehicle (PHEV).
 Additionally, the dataset includes whether the vehicle qualifies as a Clean Alternative Fuel Vehicle (CAFV), its electric driving range in miles, and its base MSRP (Manufacturer’s Suggested Retail Price).
 Policy-relevant identifiers are included, such as the Washington State legislative district where the vehicle is registered and the DOL vehicle ID number.
 The dataset also contains a "Vehicle Location" field with spatial coordinates, showing the latitude and longitude of the registration address, as well as the electric utility provider serving that location.
 This collection of information allows researchers, policymakers, and planners to analyze the geographic distribution, market penetration, and infrastructure needs related to electric vehicles across the state.